The Teaching of Phonics and Reading

 For a guide to phonics terminology click here.

-Weekly guided reading sessions use an instructional level text to teach decoding and higher level reading skills such as comprehension.
+In class, our weekly guided reading sessions use a decodable text to teach word reading and higher level reading skills such as comprehension.

 Reading for Pleasure

-Our Talk for Writing approach encourages our children to read for pleasure and understand to succeed in writing you need to read, read, read!
+Our Talk for Writing approach in English encourages our children to read for pleasure and understand to succeed in writing you need to read, read, and read!